joeclark-phd/data-engineers-manual/manuscript/chapter04.md

       {"an": 4567},
       {"and": 8765},
       ...
     }

-Although in this example you have to write the `map()` and `reduce()` programs in an imperative programming language such as Python or Java, those two functions are by design quite simple.
+Although in this example you have to write the `map()` and `reduce()` programs in an imperative programming language such as Python or Java, both functions are by design quite simple.
 The really hard work is organizing the parallel processing and the "shuffling" of data from the independent mappers and reducers to deliver the intermediate and final results.
 Consistent with the theme of this chapter, I want to encourage you to get a database engine to do that work for you.

-You have probably heard the name Hadoop.
+You have probably seen or heard the name **Hadoop**.
 (If not, I just used it a few paragraphs back.
 Now may be the time to get some caffeine before finishing the chapter.)
 Hadoop is the most famous platform for running MapReduce jobs, but it's not exactly a database.[^hadoopis]  There *are* databases that